Tim Duy promised himself he'd stay away from this topic:

 Another interpretation is that US firms have no intention of adding net new capacity, planning instead to source any excess demand from overseas.
 This implies that the manufacturing recovery will not be a net positive to US growth.
 It also implies that the trade deficit will widen further and that the challenge of global imbalances will remain unresolved.
 The rise of Dollar assets abroad will with either force a fall in the US dollar which would then create more incentive for export and import-competing industries or, more likely, encourage the accumulation of reserve assets among foreign central banks.

 In short, I continue to worry that policymakers are ignoring the possibility that increasing reliance on external production to satisfy US demand has contributed significantly to the jobless recoveries we have seen this decade.
 Something is very different this decade.
 I think it is a mistake to write off this decade's shift in manufacturing as simply a repeat of the agricultural experience.
 At least agricultural output continued to rise as its relative employment importance fell.
-The capacity numbers are telling us the same can not be said of manufacturing any longer.
-And in the past, the relative decline in manfacturing jobs was matched by a more than corresponding increase in service sector jobs.
+The capacity numbers are telling us the same cannot be said of manufacturing any longer.
+And in the past, the relative decline in manufacturing jobs was matched by a more than corresponding increase in service sector jobs.
 No longer the case; job growth is flat for a decade.
 If we intend to ignore this issue, the supposed reality of tradable services had better get a lot more traction very quickly.
 Otherwise, we are further solidifying a permanent underclass of citizens who require the constant support of fiscal authorities.